joeynorkin/receipt-processor/README.md

 # Receipt Processor
-A highly available receipt processor API powered by Spring Boot, Eureka and Hazelcast.
+A highly-available receipt processor API based on Spring Boot, Eureka and Hazelcast.

 ## Run app with docker
 In the project's root directory, run: